prosopo/captcha/dev/flux/README.md

 #### Get Dapp

+Use this command to get the IP addresses of the nodes that are running the app.

 ```bash
 # get details of a specific dapp
 npm run cli getDapp -- --app <app_name>
 ```

+### Redeploy

 #### Soft redeploy

+Restart the app on all nodes that are running the app.

 ```bash
 # redeploy the app